-Katya has been a dedicated teacher for over 17 years now and currently offers both group theory classes and private piano lessons from studios on the North Shore in Pymble and Westleigh as well as Surry Hills Sydney.
+Katya Makarova has been a dedicated teacher for over 17 years now and currently offers both group theory classes and private piano lessons from studios in Pymble and Westleigh as well as Surry Hills Sydney.

 Katya was first invited to join the staff of the Australian Institute of Music (Sydney) at the age 19 and has been teaching Young Musician Program and tertiary students ever since.
 Katya has also worked overseas and took part in the Educational Program held by the Van Cliburn Foundation (USA) as well as teaching at the Seoul Music School (South Korea).